 “These new baby cells, these brand new, God-just-produced-‘em cells, are at work in my injured areas,” Mickey says.
 “It’s a miracle.”

-The work continues at Arizona Pain Stem Cell Institute
+The work continues at Arizona Pain Regenerative Institute

-To learn more about how Arizona Pain doctors discover cutting-edge new therapies, check out our video on our Stem Cell Institute.
+To learn more about how Arizona Pain doctors discover cutting-edge new therapies, check out our video on our Regenerative Institute.
 If you’re ready to get in touch to hear other stem cell testimonials from other patients, or to talk to one of our doctors directly, click here.

 Get Free Email Updates!